sdkryger/piTestSystem/README.md

 # piTestSystem
 Raspberry Pi based data logging and test rig control with interface via web browser.

+Demostration (without file logging) is located at http://35.182.187.87/

 # System overview
 This system provides a user interface via a web server.
 The intention is to have the Raspberry Pi talk to a separate PLC via Modbus Ethernet to allow for 'industrial' input/output.